alejnd/tooansi/README.md

 characters to make nice ascii art.
 Written in python using Flask Supports 256 colors and alpha channel but your terminal must be capable of this (like gnome-terminal)

+Usage example:
+service start: python run.py
-Usage example: curl -F "file=@image.png"  localhost:5000/upload
+send request: curl -F "file=@image.png"  localhost:5000/upload

  Have fun!